gbramnik/sales-machine/docs/architecture/next-steps.md

 **Ready for Development Handoff**

-This architecture provides a complete technical blueprint for building Sales Machine as a solo-preneur-friendly, AI-powered sales prospecting platform with enterprise-grade capabilities delivered through managed services and visual workflow orchestration.
+This architecture provides a complete technical blueprint for building No Spray No Pray as a solo-preneur-friendly, AI-powered ultra-qualified LinkedIn prospecting platform with enterprise-grade capabilities delivered through managed services and visual workflow orchestration.